Enucleation: Making the Decision

 Surgery is the best treatment when:

-- a tumour is large and there is no hope of saving useful vision;
+- There is no hope of saving useful vision.

-- the cancer threatens, or has already spread to, the optic nerve, outer layers of the eye (choroid and sclera) front of the eye (anterior chamber);
+- The cancer threatens, or has already spread to, the optic nerve, outer layers of the eye (choroid and sclera), or front of the eye (anterior chamber).
+Any eye staged IIRC group E and TNMH cT3 is a threat to life.

 Retinoblastoma that spreads beyond the eye has very poor chance of cure, even with the most sophisticated intensive therapies.